 This style is crafted from soft, Merino wool with the cable knit design.
 This traditional stitch is quite popular because it represents the culture from which it came.

 HANDKNIT CREW NECK

-Also made of soft Merino wool, this design for men also features the cable stitch, and has a crew neckline.
+Also made of soft Merino wool, this hand knit sweater for women and men also features the cable stitch, and has a crew neckline.

 The shawl neck aran sweater features delicate Aran stitching with a shawl neck.
 It works well for both daytimes casual or nighttime dressing up.

 This Aran wool and trellis stitched sweater is 95% Merino wool and 5% cashmere and is a soft, comfortable option.